RLain/angular-for-beginners/README.md

 🔗 https://angular.dev/api/core/@for

 Note that the tracking function is mandatory ergo @for(x of y, track x.key).
 This is a safer developer experience to handle the removal/addition/change of element positions.
 Ensure the track expression is effectively used to identify each item `uniquely` e.g. by using ids/uuids etc. You can also write custom functions and invoke using `track functionName`.
+If you don't have a unique identifier in your array, as a last resort use `track $index`.
+Not as efficient for Angular but will resolve compilation errors.
+Best practise is to have a unique identifier.

 Used in conjunction with `@empty` as a fallback.